priyadarshini122/SuperStoreSaleAnalysisProject/README.md

-# SuperStoreSaleAnalysisProject
-This project demonstrates my ability to clean data, apply visualization best practices, and communicate insights effectively using Tableau.
-It is ideal for showcasing skills in data storytelling, dashboard design, and performance analysis in real-world scenarios.
 # 📊 Superstore Sales Dashboard Project (Tableau)

 This project is a detailed interactive sales dashboard built using **Tableau**, based on the popular **Superstore dataset**.
 It provides insights into overall sales performance, category and sub-category analysis, customer segmentation, and time-based trends across the United States.